cgarcia2097/8-Pack/README.md

 #### DO NOT USE THE REV 1.0 PCB, THAT HAS BEEN PROVEN FAULTY
 I might have to demote that to an alpha version if anything.

+# Update 04/17/2019
+I have created a skeleton guide for assembling the 8pack.
+The order of steps are important since backtracking the steps requires knowledge of desoldering.

+Current assembly guide:

 # Update 03/29/2019
 Thought I would try doing PCB plates for the keypad.
 So I whipped up a quick design on KiCAD that integrates LED strips facing downwards from the PCB.